Asylum Lawyer in Greensboro

 - Faith and cultural organizations: Local groups that provide community and stability during the asylum process.

-- Missing the filing deadline: Submitting an application more than one year after arrival in the U.S. without an applicable exception.
+- Missing the filing deadline: Filing more than one year after arrival without a qualifying exception for changed or extraordinary circumstances.

-- Insufficient evidence: Not providing enough credible documents or testimony to show a well-founded fear of persecution.
+- Insufficient evidence: Failing to provide enough credible documentation or testimony to establish a well-founded fear of persecution.

-- Credibility concerns: Inconsistencies between your application, interviews, and supporting materials that are not clearly explained.
+- Credibility concerns: Inconsistencies between the application, interview testimony, and supporting materials.

-- Legal ineligibility: Factors such as certain criminal convictions or past persecution of others that may bar a grant of asylum.
+- Legal ineligibility: Factors such as certain criminal convictions or other legal bars that disqualify an applicant.

-- Temporary Protected Status (TPS): For individuals from countries experiencing ongoing conflict, natural disasters, or other extraordinary conditions.
+- Temporary Protected Status (TPS): For nationals of designated countries experiencing ongoing conflict, natural disaster, or other extraordinary conditions.

-- U Visas: For victims of certain crimes who assist law enforcement.
+- U Visas: For victims of certain qualifying crimes who cooperate with law enforcement.

 - T Visas: For victims of human trafficking.

-- Special Immigrant Juvenile Status (SIJS): For minors who have been abandoned, abused, or neglected.
+- Special Immigrant Juvenile Status (SIJS): For minors who have been abused, neglected, or abandoned.

-- Refugee Status: For individuals outside the U.S. seeking protection.
+- Refugee Status: For individuals outside the U.S. seeking protection, processed through channels abroad.

 What sets us apart from the rest?